Frequently Asked Questions

 In giclée printing, no screen or other mechanical devices are used and therefore there is no visible dot screen pattern.
 The image has all the tonalities and hues of the original painting.
 Giclée (pronounced Gee’clay) is a French term meaning to spray or squirt, which is how an inkjet printer works.

-What is the difference between an artist proof and a regular print?
+What is the difference between a limited edition print, an artist proof and a regular print?

-Normally in an edition say of 250 an extra 10-20% are printed as Artists proofs' they are the same just have a lower number of prints, are are split between the publisher and the artists.
+Normally limited edition prints are printed in editions of 100, 250, or other number.
+These are usually personally numbered and signed by the artist shortly after the printing.
+In an edition say of 250 an extra 10-20% are printed as Artists proofs.
+These prints are the same as the edition of 250.
+Usually this lower lower of prints, and are split between publisher prints and artists proofs.
 Example; an artist proof is signed AP 1/20 and the rest of the edition is signed 1/250.

-When artist did etchings and signed them they would test the image by pulling a proof and it would be labeled artist proof 1 and this process would proceed until the artist was satisfied with the result and he or she would then star numbering 1 trough 20 or until the edition was finished.
+When artists did etchings and signed them, they would test the image by pulling a proof and it would be labeled artist proof 1 and this process would proceed until the artist was satisfied with the result and he or she would then start numbering 1 through 20 or until the edition was finished.
 This was accepted as the way to number Litho prints in the 70's and use the artist proofs as a partial way to pay the artist who's print was published along with the royalties he received.
 It has carried on with Giclée prints now.

 What is an Open Edition?